-The rate of depletion of India's sandalwood resource is very rapid and is as a result of illicit felling, biotic interferences (such as fire, grazing, browsing and hacking) and spike disease.
+The rate of depletion of India's sandalwood resource is very rapid and is because of illicit felling, biotic interferences (such as fire, grazing, browsing and hacking) and spike disease.

 The level of annual government harvest illustrates the depletion of the resource, which has been in decline over the past 13 years.